ska-telescope/ska-oso-slt-services/README.md

 The Shift log Tool Services is the server component of the Shift Log Tool.
-It provides the web services used by the Shift Log Tool client to read and manipulate stored shift log data.
+It provides the web services used by the Shift Log Tool client to read and investigate stored shift log data.

 # Quick start